 From May of 1942 to August of 1945 the US had a nationwide speed limit of 35 miles per hour called The “Victory Speed Limit”.

 Stop That Tank! is a 22-minute 1942 instructional film created during World War II by Walt Disney Productions to demonstrate the proper use and handling of the Mk.1 Boys Anti-Tank Rifle.

 The last time Congress declared war was in 1942 (against Bulgaria, Hungary, and Romania).
 The Executive branch declared the Korean war.

 The 1942 Battle Of The Coral Sea was the first naval battle in history in which the opposing ships never saw each other, the engagement being entirely one of opposing airstrikes from carrier-borne aircraft.

 Calvin Graham was 12 years old and enlisted in the Navy in 1942.
 During WW2, was awarded The Bronze Star, Purple Heart other medals.
 They were taken away because he was underage.
 President Jimmy Carter Approved all the medals except his Purple Heart to be reinstated.
 His Purple Heart was reinstated in 1994.

 In 1942 Japanese troops landed and occupied the Aleutian Islands of Attu and Kiska.
-They were driven out entirely a year later between May and August 1943 by American and Canadian forces.
-This was the first significant foreign occupation of American soil since the War of 1812.
+They were driven out entirely a year later, between May and August 1943, by American and Canadian forces.
+This was American soil’s first significant foreign occupation since the War of 1812.